Manuals

 192.168.1.44.1034

-7 Use a fixed IP Address for your Computer
+Step 7 | Use a fixed IP Address for your Computer

 Go to your network settings.
-In the following we use screenshots for Mac OS X.
+In the following, we use screenshots for Mac OS X.

 In Network Preferences go to Ethernet.
 Your screen should look like this.